mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Basic Security: Part 2

-Right now, we're actually going to create our first MongoDB super user.
+Right now, we're actually going to create our first *MongoDB super user*.
 First, let's take a look at our MongoDB server.

-Let's look at the configuration file for my MongoD.
+Let's look at the *configuration file for my MongoD*.
 Notice this line here.

-This configuration file option does two things.

-First, it enables role-based access control or authorization on my cluster.

-Second, it implicitly enables authentication, as well.
+This *configuration file* option does two things.
+First, it enables *role-based access control or authorization on my cluster*.
+Second, it implicitly *enables authentication*, as well.

 You cannot have one without the other.